FireEmblemUniverse/scratch/doc/thumbConvention.md

 It probably is unless you're me... which seems unlikely.
 Convention is cool and very useful!
 While there are many things that you CAN do in thumb, that doesn't mean you SHOULD do them.
 Convention constitutes a set of rules that people and compilers follow.
 With these rules, you can have solid expectations about how functions work and how to use them.
-The convention that I will cover closely matches vanilla FEGBA plus some extenstions that are useful for hacking.
+The convention that I will cover closely matches vanilla FEGBA plus some extensions that are useful for hacking.

 ## Things always to do and not to do